 Knowing the Spiritual Meaning of Depression will allow you to move through it in Meditation

 The big turning point can come when we recognize that everything happening is created from within us.
 This is where we begin to reclaim the power.
-Be careful because the temptation is to get further depressed as it IS all happening within us and we still can’t resolve it!
+Be careful because the temptation is to get further depressed because, what if it IS all happening within us and we still can’t resolve it!
 So we feel even worse than before.
-I recommend you not go there!
+Don’t go there.
+Take on a meditation practice with the intention of exploring what it is that is depressing you.

 Another dimension to depression is that it is a condition of the feeling self or our feminine side.
 It is generally a complete lack of consideration of the feelings that eventually leads to an inner rebellion and a forced shut down of the person.
 So in this sense, it’s an emotional reaction that very quickly gets our attention and forces us to take notice.
 Perhaps if we walk through an example, it will all become clearer.